-The most successful downloads We had on the Mac came from using a paid product (in demonstration mode), called Videograbber, powered by Apowersoft.
-Videograber is available both as a browser-based online downloader and as a paid product that resides on your computer.
+The most successful YouTube downloads we had on the Mac came from using a paid product, called Videograbber.
+Videograber is available both as a free browser-based downloader and as a paid software product.

 Initially, we had good luck with the browser-based product.
-It did require downloading some assistive software for it to work with our test Mac, after which it downloaded YouTube videos quickly and faultlessly, although it balked at downloading a New York Times video.
+It did require downloading some assistive software for it to work with our test Mac, after which it downloaded YouTube videos quickly and faultlessly.

 Using Videograbber’s browser-based downloader with Windows, we were able to download three different videos, then we got an error message, and the page hung up.
 Refreshing the page cleared the hang.